OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

           Example: :host: 0::1, :host: 0::0

-.. note:: To use Sunstone with IPv6 only systems and thin HTTP sever, use the full IPv6 address in the field `:host`.
+.. note:: To use Sunstone with IPv6-only systems and thin HTTP sever, use the full IPv6 address in the field `:host`.
 If you need to set the localhost address (::1) or the unspecified address (::) please use the following:

           Example: :host: 0::1, :host: 0::0

-Sunstone behaviour can also be configured through the user template (within a SUNSTONE=[] vector value.
-For instance SUNSTONE=[TABLE_ORDER="asc"]):
+Sunstone behavior can also be configured through the user template (within a SUNSTONE=[] vector value, for instance SUNSTONE=[TABLE_ORDER="asc"]):

 +---------------------------+-------------------------------------------------------------------+
 |           Option          |                            Description                            |